haveric/StackableItems/README.md

 #### Coming Soon:
 * Remove Hopper Item Pickup/Moving for now as it is extremely buggy
-* Updated Metrics to work with updated getOnlinePlayers
 * Handle null checks for getting player's item in hand.
 * Fixed sanity checks which allowed duplication when dragging items in the inventory.
 * Reworking item config file to handle future changes.